Val d'Orcia

 Val D’Orcia, Siena, Tuscany, 53026

 If you’ve ever seen a picture of the Tuscan countryside—softly rolling hills, towering cypress trees, winding country roads, and quaint hill towns—chances are that you were looking at the Val d'Orcia.
-This unique landscape, a UNESCO World Heritage Site, is considered among the loveliest in Italy, and the wines produced here are among Italy’s best.
+This beautiful landscape, a UNESCO World Heritage Site, is considered among the loveliest in Italy, and the wines produced here include brunello di Montalcino, regularly ranked among the nation’s best.

 The Basics